 A flower-like rosette is formed by leaves at the end of semi-woody, curling stems.
 These plants grow up to 1 foot tall and may trail 3 feet long.
 You must grow them in full sun to partial shade and protect them from freezing.
 Its beautiful display is beckoning bees and butterflies in spring.
 You can propagate ghost plants by stem cuttings or even leaf propagation.

 6. Faucaria tigrina ‘Tiger Jaws’

 The reason for the name ‘Tiger Jaws’ is the fierce-looking soft and flexible “teeth” of Faucaria tigrina.
 The leaves are triangular in shape and are chubby and wedged.
 It is covered by bright yellow blooms that look like fringed daisies for almost months.

 To propagate you need to cut the stems and plant them.
-You need to grow this Tiger jaws in the partial shade outdoors or bright light in indoors.
+You need to grow these Tiger jaws in the partial shade outdoors or in bright light indoors.
 This is an easy and fast-growing succulent for beginners.
 This indoor succulent is sensitive to cold.

 7. Sedum Autumn Joy

 Sedum Autumn Joy is a beautiful border plant.
 It forms graceful mounds of foliage that can be 1 foot tall and wide.
 In summer, the succulent is covered with tight buds which later explode into bright pink blooms that last all autumn making it look beautiful.
 These invite a lot of butterflies and bees all around them.
 You can propagate them through the stem cutting method.
 You can grow this easy succulent for beginners in full sun to light shade.

 8. Echeveria Perle von Nurnberg